peterkhayes/do-react-app-a-create/README.md

 ### Get Started Immediately

-You **don’t** need to install or configure tools like Webpack or Babel.<br>
+You **don’t** need to do tools like Webpack or Babel an install or a configure.<br>
-They are preconfigured and hidden so that you can focus on the code.
+They do a preconfigure and a hide, so that you can do the code a focus.

-Just create a project, and you’re good to go.
+Just do a project a create, and you’re good to go.

-## Creating an App
+## Doing an app a create

-**You’ll need to have Node >= 6 on your local development machine** (but it’s not required on the server).
-You can use [nvm](https://github.com/creationix/nvm#installation) (macOS/Linux) or [nvm-windows](https://github.com/coreybutler/nvm-windows#node-version-manager-nvm-for-windows) to easily switch Node versions between different projects.
+**You’ll need to do Node >= 6 a have on your local development machine** (but it’s not required on the server).
+You can do [nvm](https://github.com/creationix/nvm#installation) (macOS/Linux) or [nvm-windows](https://github.com/coreybutler/nvm-windows#node-version-manager-nvm-for-windows) a use to easily between different projects do Node versions a switch.

-To create a new app, you may choose one of the following methods:
+To do a new app a create, you may do one of the following methods a choose:

 ### npx